-To be honest, there aren’t many rescue Goldendoodles for adoption because they are a very popular dog breed.
-However, that’s not to say there is never any rescue Goldendoodles for adoption.
-In fact, there are a lot of Goldendoodle rescues throughout the United States for several reasons and many pet owners put their puppy, adult, or retired Goldendoodle up for adoption for various reasons.
+It seems as if there aren’t many rescue Goldendoodles available for adoption as this is a very popular dog breed.
+However, that’s not to say there are never any rescue Goldendoodles waiting for a new home.
+In fact, there are many Goldendoodle rescues across the United States; pet owners put their puppy, adult, or retired Goldendoodles up for adoption for various reasons.

 1. Delaware Valley Golden Retriever Rescue